kainat-fareed/eda-hr-analytics/README.md

 - Feature encoding
 - Handling class imbalance
 - Model building (Logistic Regression, Random Forest, XGBoost)
-- Model evaluation and optimization
+- Model evaluation & optimization

 ---

 ## Project Impact

-- Identifies bias in promotion decisions
+- Identifies patterns in promotion decisions
-- Highlights overlooked high-performing employees
+- Highlights potential fairness concerns for further investigation
-- Supports data-driven HR policy decisions
+- Builds a machine-learning-ready dataset
-- Enables predictive HR analytics
+- Enables predictive HR analytics for decision support

+---

+## Conclusion
+Employee promotion decisions are largely influenced by performance metrics such as training scores, past ratings, and recognition.

+This analysis demonstrates how data can be used to move from **subjective decisions → evidence-based HR strategy**.